balaa76/supplychain-azure-function-dataset-download/README.md

 <br>
 ## Configure audience
 - In the created identity provider, click on "Edit"
-- Allowed token audiences : "https://_*cosmo platform*_.api.cosmotech.com"
+- Allowed token audiences : Enter the appplication ID URL of the platform app registration (of type  "https://_*cosmo platform url*_" or "api://_*platform app registrion application id uri*_" )
-Note : you may need to specify the core platform app registration id instead of the API

 # Integrate in the Cosmo Tech Supply Chain web-app